DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 ---
 ***

-# How to Read Complex Latin Sentences - LATN 199 - F20
+# A Guide to Complex Latin Sentences - LATN 199 - F20

 ***
 ## How to Read Complex Latin Sentences